Stirling-Tools/Stirling-Tools.github.io/docs/Processor/Policies/Ingestion.md

 The Ingestion policy prepares documents for knowledge search.
 Open **Processor → Pipelines**, find **Ingestion** under **Templates**, and select **Set up**.

 The default processing chain runs OCR, then prepares searchable chunks.
+Preparing chunks needs [your own AI engine](../../AI/Self-Hosting-the-AI-Engine.md); it is not available with Stirling Cloud AI.

 ## Configure processing